HardisonCo/.github/international/lesotho/ls-health/index.md

-# ls_Health - Lesotho Health Agency
+# ls-health - Lesotho Health Agency

 ## Ministry of Health and Social Welfare